 “What about you, Mr. Thorne?
 Did she speak to you?”

-“When I asked her if I could call her parents for her, she said ‘all dead’ and then she fainted.
+“When I asked her if I could call her parents for her, she said, ‘all dead’ before she fainted.

 “Did you notice anything out of the ordinary?”